Classical values of Zeta, as simple as possible but not simpler: Euler's Way

 As to the functional equation for the $\zeta$-function, Euler arrived at it by 1749.
 By that time, he long knew the positive even integer values of $\zeta$ and also understood how to evaluate $\zeta$ at negative integers.
 By comparing the values of $\zeta$ at the positive and negative integers, he obtained, {\it a posteriori}, the functional equation for all integer values of $\zeta$, which he then naturally conjectured to hold true for all real values.
 Euler was also able to verify its validity by taking the limit at~$1$ (where $\zeta$ has a pole), and (numerically) check it at the half-integer points.
 Euler's partial proof of the functional equation for the $\zeta$-function was published in \cite{euler1749} in 1749, 110 years before Riemann's memoir~\cite{riemann1859uber} on the subject.
 Remarkably, both Euler's and Riemann's memoirs were submitted to the Berlin Academy of Sciences!

-Two highly insightful discussions of Euler's 1749 paper were written by G.H.
-Hardy in \cite{Hardy1963} and R. Ayoub in \cite{Ayoub1974}.
-Peculiarly, Hardy does not comment on the way Euler obtained the negative integer values of $\zeta$ in \cite{euler1749} but Ayoub does.
+Detailed discussions of Euler's 1749 paper were written by G.H.
+Hardy in \cite{Hardy1963} and R. Ayoub in~\cite{Ayoub1974}, with a shorter discussion by A. Weil in \cite{Weil1987}.
+Peculiarly, Hardy does not actually comment on the way Euler obtained the negative integer values of $\zeta$ in \cite{euler1749} but Ayoub does.

 A key observation that led Euler to his understanding of the values of $\zeta$ at negative integers is the famous Euler-MacLaurin formula.
 It was initially claimed by Euler already in 1732/33 \cite{euler1732/33} and proved by him in 1736 in \cite{euler1736}.
 His derivation of it is strikingly modern.
 Let's look at it right away.